jjgonzalez2491/MARLEY_V1/README.md

 └── data_CM_CfD.py           # Scripts for evaluating trained agents
 └── ray_environment.yml      # Conda environment specification
 └── README.md                # This file
-├── penalty_environments/    # Alternative environment implementations (with penalty used in section4)
 ├── checkpoints/             # Exemplary trained checkpoint (CRM+CfD, 16 agents)
-├── utils/                   # Utility scripts for harnessing training data from RLLIB and final results from trained agents, plotting and analysis
+├── excel_scenario_files/    # Base excel files with information for the Italian scenarios studied in the publication ├── images                   # Graphical abstract from the pending publication ├── penalty_environments/    # Alternative environment implementations (with penalty used in section4) ├── utils/                   # Utility scripts for harnessing training data from RLLIB and final results from trained agents, plotting and analysis
-├── images                   # Graphical abstract from the pending publication

 ```

 ---